Jonathan97-web/MyPortfolio/README.md

 - As a returning site user, I would like to modify my profile, so that I can change information if updated.
 - As a returning site user, I would like to view other users posts, so that I can see updates on the website.
 - As a returning site user, I would like to see others profiles, so that I can check on updates they made.
+- As a returning site user, I would like to be able to like posts, so that I can show endorsement to other peoples work.

 ### Site Admin